 King Arthur’s Gold employs the fortress-building mechanic and creative aspects of Dwarf Fortress and Minecraft, respectively.
-The maker further goes on to reveal that the title even features the class-based craziness of Team Fortress 2 and the strategy genre of Age of Empires 2.
+The maker further goes on to reveal that the game even features the class-based craziness of Team Fortress 2 and the strategy genre of Age of Empires 2.
 Also known as KAG, this game allows you to construct interesting contraptions and fortresses as well as catapults and siege engines.
 You can unleash your devious side by blowing up another’s castles in multiplayer mode.

-Take advantage of randomly generated worlds, impressionable environments, 2D gameplay, retro-style soundtrack and 16-bit graphics.
+Take advantage of randomly generated worlds, impressionable environments, 2D gameplay, retro-style soundtrack, and 16-bit graphics.
 King Arthur’s Gold offers three customizable classes namely, the knight, archer, and builder as well as a few game modes like Capture the Flag, Gold Rush, Team Deathmatch and Zombie Invasions.
 The full version can be acquired for $12.99.

 2 – Minecraft

 Anyone who loves to dabble in construction games would have surely heard of Minecraft.
 This open-world adventure game lets players build blocks and create anything their heart desires.
 It could be dungeons, valleys, waterfalls or even castles.
-This gem was created by Markus Persson and has been under development ever since 2009.
-However, the title was officially launched just last year.
+Minecraft was created by Markus Persson and has been under development ever since 2009.
+However, the game was officially launched just last year.
 Coming back to the various gameplay elements, Minecraft enables players to gather up resources to build desired constructions as well as defend themselves against the monsters that creep out at night.
 This inclusion in our games similar to Terraria array also boasts of various interesting maps formulated by fans.

 3 – Ace of Spades

 Here’s another game that can be availed by PC players.
-Ace of Spades is claimed to be an amalgamation of bits plucked right out from titles like Minecraft and Team Fortress.
+Ace of Spades is claimed to be an amalgamation of bits plucked right out from games like Minecraft and Team Fortress.
 Besides just building fortresses and other constructions, you can also destroy structures erected by foes and in turn, have them plunge to their death.

-There are huge maps which include vast expanses of land that are littered with tunnels, rivers, and lakes.
+There are huge maps that include vast expanses of land that are littered with tunnels, rivers, and lakes.
 Being a fast-paced shooter of sorts, the game allows you to wield realistic rifles, SMGs, and shotguns.
 Other attributes here include digging trenches through the terrain, CTF or Territory Control game modes and a dynamic lighting system.
 What’s more, up to 32 players can battle it out at one go.

 4 – Junk Jack

-Other features read over 420 crafts and 370 block types, customizable signs, dynamic day/night cycle, 120 recipes and a fully featured lighting system.
+Other features read over 420 crafts and 370 block types, customizable signs, dynamic day/night cycle, 120 recipes and a fully-featured lighting system.
 All these elements can be indulged in even while on the go as the game is available for the iPhone, iPod touch, and iPad.
-You can purchase the same from the Apple App Storeby shelling out just under $3.
+You can purchase the same from the Apple App Store by shelling out just under $3.

 5 – Brick-Force

-Those searching high and low for an online sandbox shooter game like Terraria might want to check out Brick-Force.
+Those searching high and low for an online sandbox shooter Terraria alternative might want to check out Brick-Force.
 You are provided with a virtual playground where you can build any structure, all by using only bricks.
 Share your complex environments with other fans so that they can use it for their shooting escapades against others in PvP mode.
 There is also a PvE mode that consists of only computerized enemies.
 Furthermore, your creations can be played on social networks and portable devices like slates and smartphones.
 The shooter mode in Brick-Force lets you jump into action in classic Team or Solo Deathmatches, Capture the Flag and Defusion.
 Get ready to use teamwork and skill to successfully defeat your opponents.

 6 – Deepworld

-The next entrant in our games like Terraria would certainly put a smile on the face of Mac owners.
+The next entrant in our games similar to Terraria would certainly put a smile on the face of Mac owners.
 Well, the 2D crafting adventure game dubbed Deepworld is currently available only for the Apple system.
 It’s set in an online sandbox universe where players can create new worlds and visit those crafted by other gamers as well.
 The landscape is dotted with caves, mountains, and ruins that are far from safe.
 You can further mine a plethora of items thanks to the game’s easy inventory system.

 Rebuild ecosystems by scouring around for lost technology pieces to build innovative machines.
 And like many of the other games featured here, Deepworld also enables you to fight dangerous monsters with the help of formidable weapons.
-Although it’s only out for Mac, the maker reveals that the game will soon be ported onto PC and iOS device.
+Although it’s only out for Mac, the maker reveals that the game will soon be ported onto PC and iOS devices.

 7 – Clonk